ohmediaorg/email-bundle/README.md

 # Overview

-This bundle offers functionality to leverage email sending via a CRON job.
+This bundle offers functionality to leverage email sending via a Symfony's messenger system, while storing recently sent emails in the DB for debug/admin purposes.

 # Installation

-First, make sure the OHMediaCleanupBundle is installed.
+First, make sure the OHMediaCleanupBundle is installed and Symfony's messenger system is set up.

 Enable the bundle in `config/bundles.php`: